School Dress Code

 PE Kit for Girls and Boys will be:

-- Black rugby shirt with House colour panel and school logo (outdoor lessons)
+· Black long sleeve shirt with House colour panel and school logo (outdoor lessons)

-- Football boots (no blades or metal studs for use on artificial football pitch - boys only)
+Football boots (no blades or metal studs for use on artificial football pitch)

 Please note that students will be asked to remove all footwear and socks for lessons in Dance studio/Gymnasium